stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 As a better alternative to calling soap_ssl_client_context(), trusted certificate stores are automatically added with ssl_client_setup(), which works for Unix/Linux and Windows platforms.
-See ssl_setup.h and ssl_setup.c/.cpp for an explanation.
+See further below.

 Using GNUTLS
 ------------